-For the fiscal years ended June 30, 2020 and 2019, the turnover table used for the valuation was the Withdrawal Table for Hourly Union Employees - five (5) years of service select period, which was based on the Society of Actuaries' 2003 pension plan turnover study.
+For the fiscal years ended June 30, 2021 and 2020, the turnover table used for the valuation was the Withdrawal Table for Hourly Union Employees - five (5) years of service select period, which was based on the Society of Actuaries' 2003 pension plan turnover study.

-The RP-2014 base table with generational mortality improvements using MP-2020 as of June 30, 2019 was updated to PUB-2010 amounts weighted mortality for "general" employees with generational mortality improvement projected using scale MP-2020 as of June 30, 2020.
+The "PUB-2010 amounts weighted mortality for "general" employees with generational mortality improvement projected using scale MP-2020" mortality table was used for the valuation as of June 30, 2021 and 2020.